ExpressVPN is a well-established, British Virgin Islands-based Virtual Private Network (VPN) provider, founded in 2009.

 We connect to 3 different VPN server locations during testing – the United States, the United Kingdom, and Hong Kong.
 For 3 days, we perform 3 tests per day, allowing at least 4 hours between each speed test.

 Now for the results.

-ExpressVPN’s average downstream connection speeds measure in at 106.78 Mbps, making it the top-performing provider in our most recent round of download speed tests.
+ExpressVPN’s average downstream connection speeds measure in at 135.2 Mbps.
 This means it can easily handle online gaming, as well as streaming HD and 4K video content.

 Admittedly, ExpressVPN is one of the more expensive VPN providers that I’ve ever reviewed, but all things considered, I think you’ll find that you receive an excellent return on investment, especially if you’re willing to commit to a year-long relationship.